-6.3.6 Punctuation of STT Transcriptions
+6.3.8 Punctuation of STT Transcriptions

-By default, the Voice.Al Gateway enables punctuation detection (e.g., periods, commas and question marks) for the STT engine's transcription and therefore, messages sent by Voice.Al Gateway to the bot includes punctuation.
-The Voice.Al Gateway can be configured to disable punctuation detection by the STT engine.
+By default, the Voice.AI Gateway enables punctuation detection (e.g., periods, commas and question marks) for the STT engine's transcription and therefore, messages sent by Voice.AI Gateway to the bot includes punctuation.
+The Voice.AI Gateway can be configured to disable punctuation detection by the STT engine.

-Note punctuation detection is supported only by specific STT providers.
+Note that punctuation detection is supported only by specific STT providers.